-On average, improvement to predictive abilities was negligible when the endosperm mutation type covariate was included in WGP models, but its inclusion would enhance predictive abilities for phenotypes with an endosperm mutation type effect (Table 2) when using either the pathway-level or carotenoid QTL-targeted.
-The improvement of predictive abilities for these two marker datasets with lower marker density when accounting for endosperm mutation type was similarly observed by Baseggio et al. (2019) for tocotrienols, but not tocopherols in the same sweet corn association panel.
+On average, improvement to predictive abilities was negligible when the endosperm mutation type covariate was included in WGP models, but its inclusion would enhance predictive abilities for phenotypes with an endosperm mutation type effect (Table 2) when using either the pathway-level or carotenoid QTL-targeted model.
+The improvement of predictive abilities for these two marker datasets with lower marker density when accounting for endosperm mutation type was similarly observed by Baseggio et al. (2019) for tocotrienols, but not for tocopherols in the same sweet corn association panel.
 Both tocotrienols and carotenoids are synthesized in the endosperm, whereas the synthesis of tocopherols occurs in the embryo (Grams et al.,1970; Weber, 1987).
 On average, the sh2 lines included in our study generally had significantly higher levels of carotenoids compared to su1 lines, suggesting the possible involvement of sh2 in the genetic control of carotenoids as was also postulated by Baseggio et al. (2019) for tocotrienols.
 However, Baseggio et al. (2019) showed that sh2 lines were essentially fixed for strong alleles of vte1 and hggt1 that likely had an additional contribution to the higher tocotrienol levels in fresh kernels.
 In contrast, the most favorable crtRB1 and lcyE variants for the synthesis of β-carotene and β-branch carotenoids, respectively, occurred at lower frequencies for the sh2 lines relative to the su1 lines, suggesting that other genetic factors outside of the carotenoid pathway could be involved.
 Although the influence of sugar signaling on carotenoid synthesis is largely unknown for the high-sucrose endosperm of sh2 kernels, sucrose supplementation is associated with an increased accumulation of chlorophylls and carotenoids in wild-type Arabidopsis seedlings (Flores-Pérez et al., 2010).
 Despite these observations, it is still plausible that the inclusion of the endosperm mutation type covariate in genomic prediction models instead accounts for population structure and relatedness patterns that happen to correlate with the allele frequencies of causal variants controlling quantitative variation for carotenoid traits.

 Even though the extent of heritable variation for each carotenoid phenotype is expected to be predominantly controlled by a few genes with moderate to large effects (Owens et al. 2014), on average, lower predictive abilities were achieved with the pathway-level and carotenoid QTL-targeted marker datasets compared to the genome-wide markers used for WGP.
 With essentially the same sweet corn association panel, Baseggio et al. (2019) showed a comparable pattern in predictive abilities of tocochromanol fresh kernel traits with three marker datasets that similarly varied in scope.
-A plausible explanation would be that SNPs included in the reduced marker datasets, which target a priori candidate gene loci, were not at a density to be sufficiently in strong LD with causal variants throughout the genome.
+A plausible explanation would be that SNPs included in the reduced marker datasets, which target a priori candidate gene loci, were not at a density to be in sufficiently strong LD with causal variants throughout the genome.
 Contrastingly, the work of Owen et al. (2014) showed that the carotenoid QTL-targeted marker dataset of eight genes used in our study predicted carotenoid traits with accuracies statistically equivalent to a genome-wide set of markers.
 However, in their study four (crtRB1, lycE, lut1, zep1) of the eight genes were detected as strong signals in GWAS, whereas only two (crtRB1, lycE) of the eight genes were strongly associated with carotenoids at the genome-wide level in our sweet corn association panel.
 In that light, transcriptional networks could be integrated to identify novel candidate genes showing weak associations with carotenoids, and these genes combined in prediction models to potentially improve their predictive ability (Chan et al., 2011; Owens et al., 2014; Schaefer et al., 2018).

 CONCLUSIONS